Scoliosis Physical Therapy

 Physical Therapist, Orthopedic Clinical Specialist, Scoliosis Specialist

 Erin has advanced training in the treatment of adolescent and adult scoliosis.
 She is trained by the Barcelona Scoliosis Physical Therapy School (BSPTS) in physiotherapy scoliosis specific exercises (PSSE), more commonly known as ‘Schroth’ therapy.
-This type of physical therapy is different, as it takes into consideration the three-dimensional components of scoliosis, teaching self-correction with the aim to stabilize and improve spinal alignment.
+This type of physical therapy is different, as it takes into consideration the three-dimensional components of scoliosis, teaching self-correction with the aim of stabilizing and improving spinal alignment.
 PSSE is one of the only research-backed physical therapy techniques shown to stabilize the curve and improve quality of life.